manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ### Usage

 The workflow runs automatically on:
-- Push to the main branch
+- Push to any branch (development builds)
 - Pull requests to the main branch
 - Creation of a new release